We5ter/Scanners-Box/README.md

 ## Legal Disclaimer

-The scanners provided by this project are for research and study purposes only, and please obey the laws and regulations of your country during use.
+The scanners provided by this project are for research and study purposes only, and you must obey the laws and regulations of your country during use.
 If you are a Chinese citizen, please ensure you are obedient to *The Cyber Security Law of the People's Republic of China*, and please do not break the article 286 of *the Criminal Law of the People's Republic of China* for the regulation on the crime of destroying computer systems.
-At last, I would like to point out to you that you must be fully held responsible for any consequence that may arise.
+At last, I would like to point out to you that you must be fully held responsible duty for any consequence that may arise.

 ## How to contribute?